Watch the poignant new video for Juice WRLD and The Weeknd's 'Smile'

 ‘Smile’ is the first release from The Weeknd since he dropped his fourth studio album ‘After Hours’ in March.
 In a four-star review, NME said that the project was his “strongest record in some time”.

-Fans also saw an animated Abel Tesfaye in The Weeknd’s recent video for ‘Snowchild’, which took viewers on a journey back in time.
+Fans also saw an animated Abel Tesfaye in The Weeknd’s recent video for ‘Snowchild’, which took viewers on a journey through his past eras.